 History of the Great Pyrenees

 The Pyr has an ancient lineage that likely dates as far back as the 18th century BC.
-The breed appears to have evolved from mountain sheepdogs from Central Asia that date back many thousands of years.
+The breed appears to have evolved from mountain sheepdogs in Central Asia that date back many thousands of years.
 As evidenced by fossil remains, the Great Pyrenees (or a close ancestor) was brought to the Pyrenees mountain range of southern France sometime between 1800 to 1000 BC.
 The breed was developed as a guardian of sheep and the home by the Basque people of that region.
-In the 17th century it was adopted by French royalty and nobles.
+During the 17th century, the Pyr was adopted by French royalty and nobles.

 Great Pyrenees Care

 Pyrs have extra dewclaws on their rear limbs, which they use for climbing.
 You should trim your dog's nails to keep them from splitting.
-Also, since this breed likes to gently paw you to get your attention, trimming reduces the risk of accidental scratches.
+Also, since this breed likes to gently paw you to get your attention, trimming can reduce the risk of scratches.

-Dental care can help prevent gum disease.
-Brush your dog's teeth at least a couple of times per week to keep its mouth healthy.
+Dental care can help prevent gum disease; brush your dog's teeth at least a couple of times per week to keep its mouth healthy.
 Finally, look in its ears weekly for dirt, wax buildup, and other abnormalities.

 Common Health Problems